imagekit-developer/imagekit-nodejs/README.md

 Update parameters associated with the file as per the [API documentation here](https://docs.imagekit.io/api-reference/media-api/update-file-details).
 The first argument to the `updateFileDetails` method is the file ID, and the second argument is an object with the parameters to be updated.

+Note: If the second parameter, an object with properties to be updated, includes `publish`, all other properties will be ignored.

 ```js
 // Using Callback Function